 So what is Yoga Therapy?

 - Works with the person not the condition, illness

 One of the most vital ingredients in Yoga Therapy is for me to understand from you how your presenting condition affects you and your life.
 Everyone is unique and no two people that I have seen with similar symptoms or conditions, present with the same issues.
-Yoga Therapy develops you a unique program based on your priorities and needs, not mine.
+Yoga Therapy develops you a unique program because of your priorities and needs, not mine.

 - Invites you to take the driver’s seat with your health – it’s about your commitment to change

 Recognising that every decision we make affects our health is a powerful insight into our health behaviours and presenting symptoms.
-Wholistic yoga practices teach us self-awareness and the capacity to slow down, tune in and be present.
-This places you in an influential position and invites you to change your relationship with your condition and create the steps for change.
+Wholistic yoga practices teach us self-awareness and the capacity to slow down and be present.
+This places you in an influential position.
+It invites you to change your relationship with your condition and create the steps for change.

 - Involves a personal program and daily practise by you

 Gradually, slowly, day by day habits are developed and changed.
-The deep grooves we have carved (in yoga called samskaras), that have brought you to now, require consistent attention to unravel.
+The deep grooves we have carved (in yoga called samskaras), require consistent attention to unravel.
 Discipline, focus, practise, practise, practise…

 - Is offered by an accredited Yoga Therapist, who is an experienced Yoga Teacher with additional qualifications and credentials